 Kaufland tests temperature tracker from HyPrint

 The company's chips were tested for several weeks at the Neckarsulm headquarters.
-Kaufland wants to use the start-up's solution permanently in the future.
+Kaufland intends to use the start-up's solution permanently in future.

-Kaufland tested the chips of the Heidelberg-based start-up Hyprint for several weeks.
-At the Neckarsulm headquarters, Kaufland's purchasing department tested the product presentation on shelves that are set up like in a store open for sales.
+Kaufland tested the chips from Heidelberg start-up Hyprint for several weeks.
+At the Neckarsulm headquarters, Kaufland's purchasing department tested the product presentation on shelves set up like those in a store open for business.
 The chips were used there.
-They measured temperatures in the cold rooms for weeks to make sure the cold chain was not interrupted.
-Kaufland donates the food that is tested in the head office and that has been refrigerated without interruption to the food bank.
+They measured the temperatures in the cold stores over a period of weeks to ensure that the cold chain was not interrupted.
+Kaufland donates the food that is tested at the head office and that has been refrigerated without interruption to the food bank.

-In the future, the Hyprint sensors will be used permanently in the cold storage rooms of Kaufland's sample management and module hall.
-Nothing is known about the duration and volume of the order.
+In future, the Hyprint sensors are to be used permanently in the cold storage rooms of Kaufland's sample management and module hall.
+The duration and volume of the order are not known.
 Kaufland thus joins customers such as Fody's and Health Logistics, where the Hyprint chips are already in use.

-The company, founded in 2020, says it sources the components for its chips almost exclusively from the region.
-"In highly sensitive areas, uninterrupted quality assurance is imperative," says founder Andreas Laib.
+According to the company, which was founded in 2020, it sources the components for its chips almost exclusively from the region.
+"In highly sensitive areas, uninterrupted quality assurance must be guaranteed," says founder Andreas Laib.
 "With our system, we contribute to reliably logging the required data."

 Newsletter